arms-mbon/Templates/Readme.md

 - recording image filenames and details
 - manual observations
 <br>
-But the excel version has also been added here
+But the excel version has also been added here ("Template for IDs, manual observations, and image file descriptions")